 Let’s start by reading 1 Corinthians 13:4-7 and drawing out some definitions from the original Greek translation:

 4 Charity suffereth long, [and] is kind; charity envieth not; charity vaunteth not itself, is not puffed up, 5 Doth not behave itself unseemly, seeketh not her own, is not easily provoked, thinketh no evil; 6 Rejoiceth not in iniquity, but rejoiceth in the truth; 7 Beareth all things, believeth all things, hopeth all things, endureth all things.
 1 Corinthians 13:4-7 KJV

-That word love-feast is profound; it’s a love that keeps on giving.
-It does not hold back and only give the bare minimum for survival but it is free-flowing and satisfying.
-That’s what God’s love is towards us!
+The word love-feast is profound; it’s a love that keeps on giving.
+It does not hold back and only give the bare minimum for survival, but it is free-flowing and satisfying.
+That’s how God’s love is towards us!
 It’s a boundless, deep well that overflows onto the one that is loved.

 A good phrase to highlight for this context would be “patient endurance.”
 Immediately we see that God’s kind of love is not conditional on circumstances or even on another person’s actions.
-His love patiently endures with us and for us even when we are struggling.
-It is a compassionate understanding that change, growth, and maturity take time and He’s willing to walk in that journey of overcoming patiently with us.
+His love patiently endures with us and helps us even when we are struggling or in pain.
+It is a compassionate understanding that change, growth, and maturity take time, and He’s willing to walk in that journey of overcoming patiently with us.
 Likewise, in a marriage, love should never be conditional on performance or feelings.
 God can birth that same steadfastness of spirit in us so that we can bear with one another even through personal struggles and hardships.